This guide has everything you need to know about handheld massagers, including best handheld massager models but...

 The Zyllion ZMA-16 is a nice midpoint between the Homedics HHP-350 and the Thumper E501.
 The price point is squarely between the two, costing 70 dollars.
 Like the HHP-350, you get the heat option, which is a major advantage to a handheld.

-It's also a percussion model, but it utilizes a single head as opposed to dual rotating heads like the Homedics and Thumper.
-The intensity level is set via a dial, so you can control how vigorous or minimal you want or need the massage to be.
+It's also a percussion model, but it utilizes a single head as opposed to dual rotating heads (dual head or double head) like the Homedics and Thumper.
+The intensity level of this handheld personal massager is set via a dial, so you can control how vigorous or minimal you want or need the massage to be.

 PROS & CONS

-The price is squarely in the pro column, and I also like that it comes with three interchangeable heads, designed to target different spots and depths.
+The price is squarely in the pro column, and I also like that this electric massager comes with three interchangeable heads, designed to target different spots and depths.
 This is effective for targeting surface areas versus deep tissue and larger muscle groups.

 The heat is excellent for relaxation and circulation, and the ergonomic and modern styling is a plus, if you're after a device that is more streamlined.

-Like the Thumper, it's a bit heavier than some of its competitors, so I put the three pounds in the con column.
+Like the Thumper handheld electric massager, it's a bit heavier than some of its competitors, so I put the three pounds in the con column.
 All told, I like the price, look, and heat delivered by the ZMA-16, but it falls a bit short on features and portability.

-Many home users also prefer two heads to one for percussion massage in order to hit larger areas in a shorter amount of time.
+Many home users prefer personal massager with two heads to one for a percussion massage in order to hit larger areas in a shorter amount of time.

 It offers deep penetrating percussion massage, however, and comes with three different attachment heads.
 You can target various sets of muscles, tendons, and joints easily, and choose between levels of intensity and depth.
 The Naipo heating is excellent for improving circulation.